labbcb/espresso-caller/README.md

-# Automated and reproducible tool for identifying genomic variations at scale
+# Automated and reproducible tool for identifying genomic variants at scale

 Processing high-throughput sequencing data was the biggest challenge in the past, dealing with small datasets of large sample data.
-Genomics projects with thousands of samples have became very popular due to decreasing in sequencing costs generating even more data.
-In the future we will be facing a more difficult challenge: how to process and store large-scale datasets efficiently.
+Genomics projects with thousands of samples have became popular due to decreasing in sequencing costs.
+Now we are facing a new challenge: how to process and store large-scale datasets efficiently.

 The [Sequence Alignment/Map Format Specification (SAM)](https://samtools.github.io/hts-specs/SAMv1.pdf) and its binary version (BAM) is the most popular and recommended file format to store sequence alignment data.
 However, due to the increasing throughput of sequencing platforms, BAM files have lost their efficiency, as we are dealing more frequently with deeper whole-genome sequencing (WGS), whole-exome sequencing (WES) and other large-scale genomics data.